Are you planning on getting a corn snake?

 It is made from different materials, but the purpose of all of them is to make cleanup more manageable and protect the snake’s skin as it moves around.

 Some examples include:

 Some substrates are dangerous.

 - Pine shavings

 - Aquarium gravel

-Cold-blooded creatures like the corn snake need an outside source of heat to keep their body functioning.
+Cold-blooded creatures like the corn snake need an outside heat source to keep their bodies functioning.

 The sun provides this heat in the wild.